A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: DATT-NET

 where

 \end{enumerate} In total, we minimize the following multi-loss objective function:

-where $\alpha, \beta, \gamma$ are set to $0.2, 0.15,$ and $0.1$, respectively.
-As can be seen from Eq.~\ref{eq:loss}, the last three loss terms are only taken into account if an anchor contains a face (\ie $f_{gt}=1$).
+where $\alpha, \beta, \gamma$ are set to $0.2$, $0.15$, and $0.1$, respectively.
+We use non-uniform loss weights to prevent overfitting~\cite{cortes2020agnostic}.
+A higher loss weight is assigned to $L_{fb}$ to ensure accurate diver face bounding box detection, which is crucial for robust keypoints regression.
+The last three loss terms in Eq.~\ref{eq:loss} are considered only if an anchor contains a face, \ie $f_{gt}=1$.
 Fig.~\ref{fig:model} shows the complete architecture of DATT-Net.